 Imagine this!
-The glam in our camping can come in the form of ice for kids' drinks and adult beverages (chilled, organic local white wine, yum!).
+The glam in our camping can come in the form of ice for kids' drinks and adult beverages (chilled, organic local white wine, yum!) served in stainless steel wine goblets.
 How about comfy air mattresses or thick sleeping pads, a hammock and chairs for lounging?
 Love to cook?
-Try packing a full camp kitchen decked out with real dishes and pots and pans (we have some great tips below for washing them!).
+Try packing a full camp kitchen decked out with sparkly ECOlunchbox camping plates.

 Time to play?
 Don't forget the floaty pool toys when you’re near lakes and rivers or the bikes for afternoon rides.
 Reward yourself at the end of the day with a full s’mores bar for dessert (think homemade marshmallows and gourmet chocolates), ice cream (we pack it with dry ice), and other yummies that are too bulky or heavy for traditional backpacking.

 Whatever luxuries you bring along when you glamp, or however you define glamping, here are some of the ways we keep the fun high and the impact low.

 More fun doesn’t mean more driving!
 Cut down on both travel time and emissions by camping in a nearby state park or campground.
 Search the U.S. National Park Service for a park near you, or search for a local national forest that allows camping.

 Doing dishes in the woods can be a hassle and it may be tempting to toss the paper plates and plastic forks into your pack, but with proper planning mealtimes will be served with reusable elegance and clean-up will be a breeze.